Exponential self-similar mixing by incompressible flows: Scaling analysis in a quasi-self-similar construction

-We now make a further assumption on the velocity fields $u$ constructed in the quasi-self similar manner.
-One drawback of our construction, in fact, is that we do not control (at least a priori) the behavior of derivatives of the field at the boundary of each patch.
-We are therefore forced at this stage to make a further assumption on $u$, regarding its regularity.
-This assumption will be proved to be satisfied in the example we give in Section \ref{snake}.
+We now make a further assumption on the velocity field $u$ obtained by the quasi-self-similar scheme that we have described.
+One drawback of our construction is, in fact, that we do not {\em a priori} control the behavior of derivatives of the field at the boundary of each patch.
+We are therefore forced at this stage to make a further assumption on $u$, concerning its regularity.